pascal-p/julia-exercism/kata/symb-diff/README.md

 In this kata your task is to differentiate a mathematical expression given as a string in prefix notation.
 The result should be the derivative of the expression returned in prefix notation.

-To simplify things we will use a simple list format made up of parentesis and spaces.
+To simplify things we will use a simple list format made up of parenthesis and spaces.

  - The expression format is (func arg1) or (op arg1 arg2) where op means operator, func means function and arg1, arg2 are aguments to the operator or function.
 For example `(+ x 1)` or `(cos x)`